-Our model consists of five different stages and illustrates the journey an organization can take to reach the ideal state:
+Our model consists of four different stages and illustrates the journey an organization can take to reach the ideal state:

-In conjunction with the analytics maturity model, we developed our Analytics Maturity Assessment to addresses six key process areas, or success factor dimensions:
+In conjunction with the analytics maturity model, we developed our Analytics Maturity Assessment to addresses five key process areas, or success factor dimensions:

 The assessment is administered across various departments and roles in order to get a comprehensive and unbiased view of where an organization stands in relation to its use of data.
 The value of the assessment is getting insight into how different departments view their maturity and understand their challenges.
 All of this feedback is valuable in building a more complete understanding of your maturity and informing how to move forward.

 Creating Your Roadmap

 A roadmap should deliver a long-term view and phased approach that prioritizes the different efforts required to address gaps in your analytics program.
 Stakeholders should work closely together to align on priorities and identify what will bring the most value to your organization.
 This is critical to address competing priorities and varying perceptions of the business.

 As you start developing a roadmap, ensure you consider the following elements:

 - Business owners and resources

 By addressing each of these areas, you’ll build a robust plan of action that drives your business forward.

 Once everyone in your organization has agreed on a path for moving forward, it’s time to start taking action.
 Blast creates a quarterly Action Plan, based on the roadmap, in order to prioritize and track progress against multiple efforts.
 This helps teams clearly see what to focus on and when.